jhanvey/Donor-Household-Model/README.md

-# Redacted Donor Household Model (Originally Built for MBI's Data Warehouse)
+# Redacted Donor Household Model

-This repository contains a **redacted** subset of SQL scripts that mirror the structure of donor and gift analytics tables I created for the Moody Bible Institute's (MBI) data warehouse.
+This repository contains a **redacted** subset of SQL scripts that mirror the structure of donor and gift analytics tables I created for the Moody Bible Institute's data warehouse.
 All proprietary schema names, internal table names, and organization-specific literals have been replaced with generic placeholders.
 The business logic is preserved where possible to demonstrate approach and technique, while protecting confidential implementation details.

 ## What’s Included